 As stated in the CLA, every employee has a personal growth budget of € 1.000 per year, which can be spend on more training courses, courses, coaching or career scan that contributes to development and thus career and sustainable employability within or outside of Athora Netherlands, resulting from SDG 8 Decent work and economic growth.

 Remuneration External Staff

-External Staff does not qualify for the fringe benefits offered by Athora and will not be paid any variable remuneration, sign-on or retention bonuses as referred to in the abovementioned paragraphs.
+External Staff does not qualify for the fringe benefits offered by Athora Netherlands and will not be paid any variable remuneration, sign-on or retention bonuses as referred to in the abovementioned paragraphs.